NeuroshimaHexPL/hell-hounds/README.md

 The Hell Hounds player may now normally play the Mutant tile from their hand, discard one Battle tile, and start a Battle with the other tile.
 The Borgo HQ will receive 4 damage in Initiative 2.

 ### Tugging
 The supporting ability of the army is the Tugging ability.
-Tugging is a skill that is used similarly to Push Back: there is a tugging unit and the tugged unit, which must be adjacent.
+Tugging is a skill that is used similarly to Push Back or Grab: there is a tugging unit and the tugged unit, which must be adjacent.

-The tugging unit first moves away from the tugged unit, as if it was pushed back from it, but it may rotate freely in the process.
+The tugging unit first moves away from the tugged unit, as if it was pushed back from it.
+The unit may rotate freely in the process.
 (If the tugging unit is unable to do so, then Tugging may not be used.)
 Then the tugged unit moves into the space that was previously occupied by the tugging unit, and it may rotate freely in the process.

 The tugging unit must be a Hell Hounds unit, and the tugged unit must be an enemy unit.
 Foundation tiles cannot be Tugged.

 Tugging may not be used if the tugging or the tugged unit are under a Net.

 The Tugger is a unit with an innate Tugging skill, which may be used once per turn.
-The Tug instant tile allows the Hell Hounds player to perform Tugging once with any unit.
+(It has a separate Mobility skill that is independent of Tugging).
+The Tug instant tile allows the Hell Hounds player to perform Tugging once with any unit of their own.

 #### Example